 Many occupational schemes are money purchase schemes (also called defined contribution or DC schemes).
 And this is the case also for all personal pensions, group personal pensions and any stakeholder pension scheme.

 All money purchase schemes work in the same way.
 The contributions paid in are invested to create your own pension pot.
-At retirement, the pot is used to provide your retirement income, usually by buying an annuity.
+At retirement, the pot may be used to provide your retirement income, usually by buying an annuity.
 An annuity is an investment where you give up your pension fund and in return get an income that is usually payable for life.

 How much pension a money purchase scheme provides depends on: